- Huge library

 Spotify does have a neat feature that allows you to make collaborative playlists, which is ideal for parties, offices and road trips, but creating and sharing one with the other contributors isn’t the most intuitive process.
 You also run the risk of them deleting all the solid gold bangers you added, so be careful to whom you allow access.

-Spotify – Catalogue and sound quality
+Spotify catalogue and sound quality – Good enough audio quality

 With more than 35 million songs available, Spotify’s library caters for all but the most obscure tastes.